Location and general information

-The AFDP and the UEFA Foundation for Children organise football tournaments and other sports events.
+The UEFA Foundation for Children organises football tournaments and other sports events.
 In particular, it has set up a football league inside the camp.
 To do so, it set up teams organised into ‘clubs’ and offers them regular training sessions.
 The camp’s trained coaches oversee all these activities.
 In addition to playing and spending time together, the youngsters also learn football skills and assimilate fundamental values of sport such as respect, fair play, team spirit and solidarity.

 Training local coaches

-The AFDP and the UEFA Foundation for Children train and certify local coaches – Syrians and Jordanians between 20 and 40 years of age.
+The UEFA Foundation for Children trains and certifies local coaches – Syrians and Jordanians between 20 and 40 years of age.
 Most of them already work for other organisations inside the camp and are already involved in sporting, educational or recreational activities.
 Offering them specific training allows them to develop their skills and will improve their employability, not only inside the camps but also once the Syrian crisis is over, thereby ensuring the continuity of the project.
 It also ensures proper supervision of the children taking part in the programme and provides them with role models.

 Providing equipment and infrastructure

 The UEFA Foundation for Children supports organisations that are already active inside the camp by providing equipment for sports activities and training.
-That equipment is mostly balls, kit and shoes, but also whistles, stopwatches, cones and technical manuals for the coaches.
+That equipment is mostly balls, kit and shoes, as well as whistles, stopwatches, cones and technical manuals for the coaches.
 During tournaments, all the young participants receive water, snacks and a souvenir.

 Integrating through sport